First Steps for Prospective Students

 (e) Submit a ca. 500-word statement outlining professional objectives and identifying

-proposed faculty sponsor
+proposed faculty mentor

-and seek their sponsorship.
 The application and required documents must be submitted

 to the University of Utah Admissions Office no later than December 29th of the year